 Next, it’s time for the icing on the cake…the knobs.

 Aren’t they gorgeous?
 They are perfect for my vision.
 Ready to see it all come together?
 I am!

 Again, I couldn’t help but think of how Jesus takes a sin-stained soul and makes it white as snow.
 Maybe God is working on my heart and I feel the need to share, so bear with me.
 I know I’m not perfect, but I do know He is there when I need Him.

-Now, don’t you think the added touches of the trim being drawn out add character?
+Now, don’t you think the new touches of the trim draw out add character?
 I love how those perfect wooden knobs give this once distressed dresser new life.

 I had so much fun styling this piece in my bedroom and making use of all my thrifted and flea market finds.
 You just can’t find that decor in a store.

 My favorite is my 25¢ hanging basket filled with dried hydrangea flowers my mother has given me.
 What a treat!